NREL/OpenStudio-HPXML/docs/source/workflow_inputs.rst

          See :ref:`hpxmllocations` for descriptions.
   .. [#] If Location not provided, defaults to "garage" if present, otherwise "basement - unconditioned" if present, otherwise "basement - conditioned" if present, otherwise "conditioned space".
   .. [#] RatedAnnualkWh default based on the `2010 BAHSP <https://www1.eere.energy.gov/buildings/publications/pdfs/building_america/house_simulation.pdf>`_.
+  .. [#] Either schedule fraction inputs (WeekdayScheduleFractions/WeekendScheduleFractions/MonthlyScheduleMultipliers) or schedule coefficient inputs (ConstantScheduleCoefficients/TemperatureScheduleCoefficients) may be used, but not both.
   .. [#] If WeekdayScheduleFractions or WeekendScheduleFractions not provided (and :ref:`schedules_detailed` or schedule coefficients not used), default values from Figure 16 of the `2010 BAHSP <https://www1.eere.energy.gov/buildings/publications/pdfs/building_america/house_simulation.pdf>`_ are used: "0.040, 0.039, 0.038, 0.037, 0.036, 0.036, 0.038, 0.040, 0.041, 0.041, 0.040, 0.040, 0.042, 0.042, 0.042, 0.041, 0.044, 0.048, 0.050, 0.048, 0.047, 0.046, 0.044, 0.041".
   .. [#] If MonthlyScheduleMultipliers not provided (and :ref:`schedules_detailed` or schedule coefficients not used), default values from Figure 24 of the `2010 BAHSP <https://www1.eere.energy.gov/buildings/publications/pdfs/building_america/house_simulation.pdf>`_ are used: "0.837, 0.835, 1.084, 1.084, 1.084, 1.096, 1.096, 1.096, 1.096, 0.931, 0.925, 0.837".

 .. note::

-  Freezer energy use is not currently affected by the ambient temperature where it is located.
+  Freezer energy use is affected by its ambient temperature when ConstantScheduleCoefficients and TemperatureScheduleCoefficients are used, in which case hourly energy for freezers is determined following Equation 4.2-X2 of ANSI/RESNET/ICC 301-2022 Addendum C:

+  ((RatedAnnualkWh / 8760) * (ConstantScheduleCoefficients[hr] + TemperatureScheduleCoefficients[hr] * T_space)

+  where T_space is the ambient temperature (F) where the freezer is located and hr is the hour of the day.

 HPXML Dehumidifier
 ******************